There are four types of applications you can fill out to become registered:

 A practitioner who wants to change their practice designation

-Provisional registration gives a practitioner access to the College Provincial Registration Examination and permits them to practice, under supervision, until they successfully pass the exam and move to the general register.
+Provisional registration gives a practitioner access to the registration exam and permits them to practice, under supervision, until they successfully pass the exam and move to the general register.

 NOTE: Applicants must meet all registration requirements within one year from their graduation date.

-A practitioner must be registered at the provisional designation before they are permitted to take the Provincial Registration Examination at that designation.
+A practitioner must be registered at the provisional designation before they are permitted to take the registration exam at that designation.

 If you are moving from EMR to PCP or to ACP, you will need to take the exam at your new designation, making the provisional status at your new designation required.